 A message from Fr David Nixon, Rector of St Thomas during the Coronavirus pandemic

 The staff team are working with the whole congregation to help parishioners to keep in touch with each other by phone, and by email or other social media.
-We are sending out the pewsheet weekly by post with other prayer resources, and there is a regular worship slot at 10.30 on Sundays via Zoom or by phone, using this service sheet and the latest pewsheet and on the St Thomas Blog.
+We are sending out the pewsheet weekly by post with other prayer resources, and there is a regular worship slot at 10.30 on Sundays via Zoom or by phone.
+More information on the latest pewsheet and on the St Thomas Blog.
 There is also a 'live' Mass at 12 noon in the Church, with social distancing.
 Please wear a mask.
 You will need to bring your own pewsheet with you.
 Our risk assessment for holding services of communal worship in the church (updated 9th Jan 2021) can be viewed here.

 Have you visited St Thomas Blog yet?
 Keep up to date with our news and views and you can also hear or read reflections and sermons